 There’s a simple way to find out who owns the domain name so you can approach them and offer to buy it from them.
 You can go to Whois database, it’s simple to find just Google Whois database and it will show you a few options.
 You can go in and put in the domain name and every domain name has a registry behind it.
 It will tell you who owns it, their contact information, and even if it’s privatized there are some information that you can use to reach out to that individual.

-1. Research the Domain Owner
+1. Research What the Domain Owner Is

 First, you can find out who owns the domain name you want by using a Whois database.
 Simply Google “Whois database,” and you’ll find various options.
 By entering the desired domain name, you can see the registration details, including the owner’s contact information.
 Even if the details are privatized, you might still find enough information to reach out to the individual.